antonfirsov/docs/2014/09-dotnetsamples/2014-09-dotnetsamples.md

 ![](SIMDSample.png)

-## Provides a home for conceptual documentation
+## GitHub enables conceptual documentation to be located with sample code

 Sample code usually comes with at least a `README` file that explains how to get started.
 However, depending on the component the sample is for we may want to include a more comprehensive documentation.
-While sample code and documentation isn't a replacement for MSDN we believe it can often be the starting point for which will eventually become the official documentation.
+While sample code and documentation aren't a replacement for MSDN, but we think they can provide a starting point for what will eventually become the official documentation.

 Take, for example, the [CLR Memory Diagnostics (CLRMD)][clrmd] library.
 The [README.md][clrmd-readme] file links to a more comprehensive documentation in the [docs folder][clrmd-docs].

-## Enables contributions
+## We want to be able to accept contributions

-Being on GitHub allows us to update our samples in a more streamlined fashion.
-First of all, members on the team can very easily fix typos or clarify parts of the documentation or the code by simply using the web front-end.
+Publishing our samples to GitHub streamlines any updates.
+Team members can easily fix typos or clarify parts of the documentation using the web front-end.

-But more importantly, it also enables you to provide sample code or propose changes.
-Many of you have asked you about this for years -- it's finally a reality!
+But more importantly, **it also enables you** to provide sample code or propose changes.
+Many of you have asked about this for years -- it's finally a reality!

 # Summary